 Phase 3: Integrate and Optimize (Months 4-6)

-At this stage, AI should be embedded in the daily workflow rather than treated as a separate tool.
+At this stage, recruiting automation should be embedded in the daily workflow rather than treated as a separate tool.
 Your team uses AI sourcing as the default starting point for every new role.
 Outreach sequences launch automatically for approved candidates.
 Scheduling happens without recruiter involvement.

 Now the focus shifts to optimization.
 Use AI analytics to identify which sourcing parameters produce the highest-quality candidates, which outreach templates get the best response rates, and where your funnel has bottlenecks.
-This is the phase where you go from "saving time" to "making better hires" - and that's where the real strategic value emerges for TA leaders.
+Going from “saving time” to “making better hires” marks the phase where the real strategic value emerges for TA leaders.

-For a detailed automation playbook, see how to automate your recruiting workflow with AI.
+A detailed automation playbook is available at how to automate your recruiting workflow with AI.

 What Separates AI Talent Acquisition Leaders from Laggards?